mumoshu/kubeherd/README.md

-# Ship
+# kubeherd

-A opinionated toolkit to automate your application release process on top of Kubernetes on AWS.
+A opinionated toolkit to herd your ephemeral Kubernetes clusters.

 ## Assumptions